 Or perhaps because I was taking it for granted, like we always do with our hometown.

 This week of 4-10 November 2019 is a very special one in the German capital because it celebrated the 30th anniversary of the fall of Berlin Wall with “storytelling” events and art.
-I am still processing this week and the 6 months since I live here.Continue reading “A world without walls”
+This autumn, I am still processing this week and the 6 months since I live here.Continue reading “A world without walls”

 Lovely city.
 Beautiful as the name.
 Baden Baden is a spa town and perfect day or weekend trip from Stuttgart during autumn.